 All plastering work should be done using Cement confirming to BS12 standards.

-Plaster mix should be made from imported or local sand white sand sourced from a permitted borrow area.
+Sand for plastering shall be river fine sand, free from silt, quality to be approved by the Employer.

+For use in plastering, sand is to comply with the requirements of BS1198 Table 1.

 The sand should be free from organic matter and other debris.

-Plaster mix should be made by mixing Cement and Sand at a ratio of 1:3 with 1 part Cement to 3 part Sand.
+Plaster mix should be made by mixing Cement and Sand at a ratio of 1:4 with 1 part Cement to 4 part Sand.